Jesper Christiansen (footballer, born 1978)

 Jesper Ringsborg Christiansen (born 24 April 1978) is a Danish former professional footballer who played as a goalkeeper.

-He has previously played for Danish Superliga clubs Odense BK, Vejle BK, Viborg FF, and F.C.
-Copenhagen, winning four Superliga championships and two Danish Cup trophies with F.C.
-Copenhagen.
-He has also played for Scottish Premier League club Rangers.
+He has previously played for Danish Superliga clubs OB, Vejle, Viborg and Copenhagen, winning four Superliga championships and two Danish Cup trophies with Copenhagen.
+He has also played for Scottish Premier League club Rangers and Swedish club Elfsborg.

 Christiansen was named the 2005, 2006 and 2007 Danish Goalkeeper of the Year.
 He has played 11 games for the Denmark national team, and represented Denmark at the 2002 and 2010 FIFA World Cup tournaments as an unused understudy of Thomas Sørensen.

 Club career

 Danish breakthrough

 Born in Roskilde, Christiansen competed with later national team player Peter Madsen to be the best forward on Zealand in his teenage years.
 At 17, he did not want the life of a professional footballer, and chose to play amateur football in Serie 3, the fourth lowest level of Danish football.
 For fun, he tried playing the position of goalkeeper, in which position he caught the attention of higher ranking clubs.
-Roskilde B 1906 offered him a contract in 1997, and he was Roskilde's goalkeeper for one season, before he followed his coach to Ølstykke FC.
+Roskilde B 1906 offered him a contract in 1997, and he was Roskilde's goalkeeper for one season, before he followed his coach to Ølstykke.

-In 1998, he moved to Odense Boldklub (OB) in the second tier of Danish football, the Danish 1st Division.
+In 1998, he moved to OB in the second tier of Danish football, the Danish 1st Division.
 He helped OB win promotion to the top-flight Danish Superliga, where he got his national breakthrough.
 When OB legend Lars Høgh retired in January 2000, a string of strong displays by Christiansen showed a strong temper and good reflexes.
 He looked the long term replacement of Lars Høgh, though Christiansen never got the chance to make a decent bid for Høgh's record 817 games for OB.
 As Scottish club Rangers suffered injuries in their goalkeeping staff, the search for replacements turned to Christiansen, who was eager to move abroad at 22 years of age.